breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

     </intent-filter>
 </activity>
 ```
-After adding action, you need to create an configuration file in `res/xml` to declare what resources will be provided.
+After adding action, you need to create a configuration file in `res/xml` to declare what resources will be provided.
 For exmaple, the file name is `icon_provider_config.xml` and the code is as follows:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <config